Not all stains are created equal. Even trickier, not all stains are stains!

-Before attempting any DIY marble or granite stain removal, determine if the discoloration is actually surface damage.
+Before attempting any DIY marble countertop or granite stain removal, determine if the discoloration is actually surface damage.
 Use of harsh, acidic, or abrasive chemicals and cleaners can dull or etch the shine.
 When this occurs, no amount of elbow grease, buffing, or store-bought polishes will help.
-Contact your local expert in granite and countertops in Milton for professional repair or re-polishing services.
+Contact your local expert in marble and countertops for professional repair or re-polishing services.

 An Ounce of Prevention